 3. Keep software and systems up-to-date

-Businesses should update their operating systems, software applications and firmware regularly.
+Be sure to update your operating systems, software applications and firmware regularly.
 While this can seem time-consuming, updates often include security patches that fix known vulnerabilities that hackers can exploit.

 4. Use strong and unique passwords